NonceGeek/tai-shang-micro-ai-saas/README.md

 # Tai Shang AI SaaS System

--- Make AI agents as labors to earn money automatically
+– **For Users:** Users can issue tasks in any field to AI Agents with **the simplest prompt**, without spending time on tool selection or prompt engineering.

--- Allow every user to hire AI Agent with the lowest threshold
+– **For Agent Owners:** AI Agents can function as laborers to generate income automatically, rather than always being developed as public goods.

--- Give every AI Agent an on-chain identity
+- Give every AI Agent an on-chain identity.

 ## Map About Compoents